born-to-be-mad/spring.boot/crud-web-app/HELP.md

 - [X] Manually verify endpoints with Postman

 ### Updating entities include following steps:
+- [X] Add test for updating entities
+- [X] Add the endpoint for updating the existing entities
+- [X] Add business logic for updating the existing entities
+- [X] Manually verify endpoints with Postman

 ### Deleting entities include following steps:
+- [ ] Add test for deleting entities
+- [ ] Add the endpoint for deleting the existing entities
+- [ ] Add business logic for deleting the existing entities
+- [ ] Manually verify endpoints with Postman

+### Integration test
+- [ ] IT for Card REST service
+- [ ] IT for User REST service

 ### Reference Documentation
 For further reference, please consider the following sections: